 It is strongly recommended that each student obtain insurance coverage for all items of personal property kept in campus housing.
 As mentioned in the housing contract, the University does not assume responsibility for theft, loss or damage to resident's personal property, and the student hereby releases the University from any liability.

 All of the beds at Xavier University are either Twin or Twin XL.
 As we replace the beds in our inventory, we are standardizing them to Twin XL.
 We recommend bringing Twin XL so that you can be sure they will fit.
-If you are in need of linens please check out Our Campus Market's linens page.
+If you are in need of linens please check out our Campus Market's linens page.
 If you place a timely order, they will be waiting for you when you arrive on campus at the mail center.

 Mini fridges are allowed on campus.
 These refrigerators must not exceed 4.3 cubic feet and must use less than four amps of power.
 Each bedroom may have its own mini fridge (not one per occupant).
 Buenger Hall does have a mini fridge in each common area, therefore an additional mini fridge for a bedroom may not be necessary.

+Xavier offers residential students SpectrumU service.
 The following devices and OS version numbers are currently supported:

 - Android smartphones and tablets running Android 4.2 or above